What is Metallosis and How is it Related to Metal on Metal Hip Replacements?

 - Blurry vision

 If you are experiencing any of these symptoms, you should talk to your doctor immediately about your metal on metal hip.
-Ask for a blood test to check your metal ion levels for metallosis and That being said, it is important to remember that many patients with metallosis exhibit no symptoms, so you should still have your metal ion levels tested regularly to make sure that your implant is not failing.
+Ask for a blood test to check your metal ion levels for metallosis.
+With that being said, it is important to remember that many patients with metallosis exhibit no symptoms, so you should still have your metal ion levels tested regularly to make sure that your implant is not failing.

 Is Metallosis Treatable?

-Having a hip revision surgery should decrease the metal particles being released into your blood and allow your metal ion levels to go back down to normal.
+Having a hip revision surgery should decrease the metal particles being released into your blood and allow your metal ion counts to lower back to normal levels.
 A revision surgery is a second operation where the surgeon removes the defective metal on metal hip and replaces it with a different type of hip implant.

 Report Your Problems to the FDA